croaky/laptop/learn/books/paysys/checking.md

 Soon, similar clearing houses in other major cities were established with schemes for inter-city exchange.

-The Federal Reserve Bank system, formed in the early 20th century, required its member banks to accept checks "at par".
+The Federal Reserve Bank system was formed in the early 1900s.
+It required its member banks to accept checks "at par".
 This meant that the deposit bank would credit its customer with "100 cents on the dollar" rather than some lesser percentage.